tjramsey/tjramsey.github.io/project1.md

 ## How to compiles / run the program

-How to compile (if applicable) and run the project.

 ```bash
 cd ./League.out
 ```

 ## UI Design

 The UI Design follows what the professor determined before he gave us the project.
+It is just a white screen with the characters of the players currently connect.

 ![screenshot](images/dummy_thumbnail.jpg)
 Fig 1.
 The launch screen